APereyro/Daily_Planner/README.md

 ## Usage

 To use Daily Planner, simply open the application in your web browser.
 You will see a table with rows for each hour of the day and columns for the time, description, and save button.
 You can click on the description cell for any hour and enter your task or event for that time.
 Once you have entered your task or event, click the save button to save it to your browser's local storage.
 If you need to edit or delete a task or event, simply click on the description cell and make the changes you need.
-The application will automatically highlight the time blocks according to whether they are in the past, present, or future.
+The application will automatically highlight the time blocks according to whether they are in the past (grey), present(red), or future(green).
 The current time is determined by your computer's clock.
 If you are using the application in a different time zone, the time blocks may not be highlighted correctly.

 ![Screenshot (35)](https://user-images.githubusercontent.com/124737955/230390815-6683f8bf-f970-4b3c-aac1-aeaf9e225a03.png)